Things To Do during Winter in Dorset

 At the Lyme Regis Museum you can learn about 185 million years of the earth’s history as well as the story of Mary Anning – a famous fossil collector who lived in Lyme Regis and contributed to the world’s knowledge of prehistoric creatures.
 There is a small entry fee to go into the museum with children under 6 years admitted for free.

-Accompanied by a paying adult, children under the age of 14 get free entry to Swanage Pier and children under 16 get free entry to Dorset Museum.
+Accompanied by a paying adult, children under the age of 14 get free entry to Swanage Pier.
+Children under 16 get free entry to Dorset Museum.
+Young children sitting on the lap of an accompanying adult at The Rex Cinema do not need to buy a ticket.

 Wet weather days